 The EIS and RtS includes suitable assessment with respect to construction impacts including construction traffic management, noise, vibration and air quality.
-The Department recommends conditions for future management plans to be lodged for construction management matters.
-For example, TfNSW and the Department require the Applicant to consult the Sydney Coordination Office in relation to construction traffic, pedestrian and cyclist management (Conditions C16 to C22).
+The Department recommends conditions requiring management plans to be lodged for construction management matters.
+For example, TfNSW recommend the Applicant consult the Sydney Coordination Office in relation to construction traffic, pedestrian and cyclist management.
+(Conditions C16 to C22)